Minister on Department of Tourism & South African Tourism strategic plans and budget briefings

 SA Tourism identified four strategic outcomes orientated goals which identified areas of organisational performance that were critical to the achievement of its mission.
 Strategic Outcome Orientated Goal 1 was to market South Africa in such a way that annual arrivals to the country would increase, Strategic Outcome Orientated Goal 2 was to market SA in such a way that the expenditure of all people arriving to the country would increase, Strategic Outcome Orientated Goal 3 was to market South Africa in such a way that South Africa became the most preferred tourism brand by 2014 and finally Strategic Outcome Orientated Goal 4 was to continuously improve SA Tourism’s internal policies and procedures.

 Due to time constraints limited interaction took place between members and the presenters on the presentations that had been made.
-Some of the issues that were discussed was how tourism was affected by climate change, what the budgeted expenditure on domestic tourism was and what the reasons were behind the planned construction of hotels and conference facilities at the Kruger National Park were.
+Some of the issues that were discussed was how tourism was affected by climate change, what the budgeted expenditure on domestic tourism was and what the reasons were behind the planned construction of hotels and conference facilities at the

 The Minister of Tourism, Mr Marthinus van Schalkwyk and the Director General of the National Department of Tourism, Mr Kingsely Makhubela supported by a large contingent was in attendance.
 Ms Thandiwe January-Mclean, Chief Executive Officer and Mr Johan van der Walt, Chief Financial Officer, represented South African (SA) Tourism.